ericwq/aprilsh/README.md

 % apk add musl-locales-lang musl-locales utmps-dev
 ```

-Use the above command to add musl locales support for alpine.
-Only UTF-8 charmap is supported
+Use the above command to add musl locales support and utmps support for alpine.
+Note alpine only support UTF-8 charmap.

 ## glibc locales